At a glance: the top 9 lodges in Namibia

 Fish River Lodge—luxury!

-I feel like all you need to know about Fish River Lodge is that the chalets sit right on the rim of Fish River Canyon, and that they are happy to scoot your bed out onto your terrace for the ultimate non-camping, sleeping-under-the-stars experience.
-(You also get an indoor and outdoor shower.)
+I feel like all you need to know about Fish River Lodge is that the chalets sit right on the rim of Fish River Canyon, and that they were happy to scoot my bed out onto my terrace for the ultimate non-camping, sleeping-under-the-stars experience.
+(I also got an indoor and outdoor shower.)

-Not only does this place have bungalows literally on the canyon rim, but they also offer shorter and more comfortable trips into the canyon.
-No need to hike the full 86 km like some kind of crazed mountain goat… actually, no need to hike at all—Fish River Lodge is also the only one that is allowed to take you on a canyon drive.
+Actually, no need to hike at all—Fish River Lodge is also the only one that is allowed to take you on a canyon drive.
+Just because of that, it’s one of the best lodges in Namibia.
 Or, if you’re feeling a special kind of exclusive, they do helicopter tours as well.

-The views from the lodge are absolutely stunning is all I can say—not only from your room, but also from the common hall, restaurant, and the wooden deck at the pool.
+I found absolutely stunning views everywhere —not only from my room, but also from the common hall, restaurant, and the wooden deck at the pool.
 Fish River Lodge is both comfortable and breathtaking.

-The staff are super attentive and treat (and feed!) you like royalty, so you can sit back, relax, and enjoy the canyon's beauty without any worries (and any effort if that’s your vibe).
+The staff is super attentive and treated (and fed!) me like royalty, so I could sit back, relax, and enjoy the canyon's beauty without any worries (or effort).

-With a view overlooking the Okavango River, this lodge is the perfect place to relax and unwind after a day spent dodging pesky baboons and encountering all kinds of wildlife, from elephants to crocodiles to hippos.
+With a view overlooking the Okavango River, this lodge in Namibia was the perfect place to relax and unwind after my day spent dodging pesky baboons in the Caprivi Strip.
+My adrenaline was off the charts, so I really, really needed the laid-back vibes here.

-Remember this is the Caprivi Strip, the wildest part of Namibia, so coming back from a day exploring the national parks, you’ll want all the comfort you can get.
+Remember, this is the Caprivi Strip, the wildest part of Namibia, so coming back from a day exploring the national parks, I wanted all the comfort I could get.
 I wouldn’t go as far as to call Divava Okavango Resort luxury (they call themselves that), but all things considered, you’d be hard-pressed to find a nicer property.

-The chalets themselves feature a large deck and more space than you’d ever need in your vacation home.
-But the real star of the show is the spacious bathroom with a freestanding bath set up by floor-to-ceiling windows with views of the river, as well as an outdoor shower.
-If you're lucky, you might even spot some wildlife from the comfort of your tub!
+The chalets themselves feature a large deck and more space than I’d ever need in my vacation home.
+But the real star of the show is the spacious en suite bathroom with a freestanding bath set up by floor-to-ceiling windows with views of the river, as well as an outdoor shower.
+I even spotted some diverse wildlife from the comfort of my tub!

-If you work up an appetite while trying to spot hippos, you’ll be happy to know that Divava’s restaurant at offers superb choices, like the outstanding five-course menu.
-I’m always impressed when a place that’s way out in the boonies manages to have a chef that is more than happy to accommodate all of your culinary wishes—and does it well.
+Divava’s restaurant offers superb choices, like the outstanding five-course menu.
+I’m always impressed when a place that’s way out in the boonies manages to have a chef who is more than happy to accommodate all of your culinary wishes—and does it well.

 Divava Okavango Resort also has a pool and a spa with massage treatments.